citygml4j/citygml4j/resources/doc/README.txt

 * Support for the eXtensible Address Language (xAL)
 * Support for user-defined CityGML Application Domain Extensions (ADE)

-CityGML is a common information model for the representation of semantic 3D city models.
-It is realized as an open data model and XML-based encoding for the storage and exchange of 3D urban objects.

-CityGML is implemented as an application schema for the Geography Markup Language version 3.1.1 (GML3), the extendible international standard for spatial data exchange issued by the Open Geospatial Consortium (OGC) and the ISO TC211.
+CityGML is an open data model and XML-based format for the storage and exchange of semantic 3D city models.
+It is an application schema for the Geography Markup Language version 3.1.1 (GML3), the extendible international standard for spatial data exchange issued by the Open Geospatial Consortium (OGC) and the ISO TC211.
+The aim of the development of CityGML is to reach a common definition of the basic entities, attributes, and relations of a 3D city model.

 CityGML is an international OGC standard and can be used free of charge.

 4. System requirements